theforeman/theforeman.org/plugins/foreman_openscap/0.6/index.md

     puppet module install theforeman-foreman_scap_client

-This puppet module will automatically install foreman_scap_client (if not installed) and will configure the client's ```/etc/foreman_scap_client/config.yaml``` with parameters which are needed for the operation of foreman_scap_client.
+This puppet module will *automatically* install foreman_scap_client (if not installed) and configure the client's ```/etc/foreman_scap_client/config.yaml``` with all parameters needed for the operation of foreman_scap_client.
 The module is used by Foreman to automate the configuration and triggering of foreman_openscap_client, so you should install it in all puppet environments that your hosts use.

+Once installed, Foreman will assign this class to hosts or host groups and populate the necessary parameters based on the settings you apply in Foreman under **COMPLIANCE**.

+Starting with puppet-foreman_scap_client 0.3.14 shipped with Foreman 1.14 the Foreman plugins yum repo can be set up if you define at least Foreman's major release version.
+This repository is needed to install *foreman_scap_client*, witch will fail otherwise.
+You can leave all other values to their default unless otherwise needed (Eg, your own yum repository mirror).

+#### Minimum parameters
+- `foreman_repo_rel` - To manage the foreman-plugins yum repo and set to release version.
+Eg  '1.15', it should match your Foreman version.

+#### Extended parameters
+- `foreman_repo_key` - RPM Key source file for foreman-plugins repo.
+Note: Currently, packages are not signed.
+Unless set to an alternative file source, URL will be used.
+- `foreman_repo_src` - Alternative baseurl for the forman plugins repository
+- `foreman_repo_gpg_chk` - Enable / disable GPG checks.
+Directly passed to Yumrepo resource

 # 3. Upgrading from 0.4.x